 3. Subsidiaries/ Joint Ventures/ Associates

-A statement containing the salient feature of the financial statement of a company'ssubsidiary or subsidiaries associate company or joint venture or ventures in Form AOC-1is Enclosed as Annexure-I.
+A statement containing the salient features of the financial statement of a company'ssubsidiary or subsidiaries associate company or joint venture or ventures in Form AOC-1is annexed as Annexure I.

 4. Consolidated Financial Statement

 In accordance with the provisions of the Companies Act 2013 ("the Act") andInd AS 110 Consolidated Financial Statement read with Ind AS - 28 Investments inAssociates and Ind AS 31 Interests in Joint Ventures the audited consolidatedfinancial statement is provided in this Annual Report.